Patrick-Fern/readme-generator/README.md

-  # READme Generator
+  # README Generator

   ## Description
-  An application that generates custom professional README.md files based on command line inputs
+  An application that generates professional readme files based on command line inputs

   ## Table of Contents
   [Installation](#Installation-Instructions)